-Is It Better To Build Or Buy A House in 2023?
+Is It Better to Build or Buy a House in Australia in 2024?

-Are you thinking about buying or building a house in Australia in 2023?
+Are you thinking of whether it is better to build or buy a house in Australia in 2024?
 The decision to build or buy a house is a significant consideration for prospective homeowners.
-Factors such as cost, customization, time, and market conditions play crucial roles in this choice.
+Factors such as cost, customisation, time, and market conditions play crucial roles in this choice.

 Build vs Buy: Factors to Consider